 Flies are so much more than house flies and horseflies.
-The few examples shown on this page are organized alphabetically by family on down.
+The few examples shown on this page are organized alphabetically by family, genus, and possibly species.
 If you see an error, please let me know via the contact tab at the top of the page.

 Bombyliidae: Bee Fly (Villa)